- On view through November 6, 2022

 Holzer began installing her Truisms posters — alphabetical lists of concise statements on subjects from money and class to sex and love — throughout downtown New York in 1977.
 In the decades since, Holzer’s medium has been words, inflected by each change in material and context.
 The same text — ABUSE OF POWER COMES AS NO SURPRISE or PROTECT ME FROM WHAT I WANT — might appear on a baseball hat, a theatre marquee, an LED sign in a museum, or a carved stone bench in a park.
 Holzer’s newest exhibition focuses on familiar objects that slip across the borders between art and everyday life.

 In Holzer’s large-scale projections, which have appeared in over 40 cities in 20 countries, translucent block lettering is sent onto landscapes and architecture, creating a sort of ephemeral graffiti that links her early street practice to her long-standing engagement with media and techniques common to news and advertising.
-Following her monumental projection-based installation in MASS MoCA’s largest gallery, Building 5, in 2007 — her first indoor projection in the U.S. — Holzer’s work will be featured in a series of exhibitions on the third floor of Building 6 through 2032.
+Following her monumental projection-based installation in MASS MoCA’s largest gallery, Building 5, in 2007 — her first indoor projection in the U.S. — Holzer’s work has been on view in the Robert W. Wilson Building (Building 6) since 2017.
 Her works at MASS MoCA have included For North Adams, an outdoor projection on the River Street side of the factory’s complex (summer 2017), and the siting of twenty-one of her carved stone benches across MASS MoCA’s sixteen-acre campus.
+A selection of her stone benches are currently on long-term view throughout the Robert W. Wilson Building; a full list of works currently on view and their locations can be found in the checklist linked below.

 About the Artist